 When Can You Add Surround Sound Speakers Directly to a Soundbar?

 Still, some of you are stubborn and can’t be convinced that this is a bad idea.
-Fine.
 Just because you shouldn’t hook up surround sound speakers to a soundbar, doesn’t mean you can’t.

 In general, manufacturers make it as difficult as possible to use external speakers with a soundbar because, as stated above, it’s a terrible idea.
-Even so, there are still roundabout solutions to use surround sound speakers with a soundbar.
+Even so, there are still roundabout solutions to using surround sound speakers with a soundbar.

 How to Add Surround Sound Speakers to almost any Soundbar